Skip to header Skip to Content Skip to Footer

 Yes.
 Freshmen are required to meet all components of University Studies, even if they bring in transfer, AP, or IP credit.
 Contact the Office of the Registrar if you have questions.

 UNCW's curricular procedures hold that the University Studies Advisory Committee and Faculty Senate approve all course proposals prior to allowing any course to fulfill University Studies requirements.
-In exceptional circumstances, instructors and department chairs should contact the Associate Dean of the school/college offering the course for non-competency components or the Associate Vice Chancellor and the Dean of Undergraduate Studies if it is a competency component.
+In exceptional circumstances, instructors and department chairs should contact the associate dean of the school/college offering the course for non-competency components or the associate vice chancellor and the dean of Undergraduate Studies if it is a competency component.

 Foreign Language